 Growing does not mean scaling, yet growth and scalability are two sides of the same coin.

 So go ahead.
 Walk into the meeting with potential investors with a positive attitude and belief in your business proposal.
-Drop hints that you have already factored these 5 factors.
-Let us know how it turned out with an email to us at connect[at]prequate.in or visit us at our [Website].
+Drop hints that you have already factored these 6 factors.
+Surprise them with preparedness on these areas.
+Best strategy in Investment Banking is always positive surprises.
+Let us know how it turned out.